WhoStoleMyBrain/hordesurivor/PLAN.md

 - Separate model (`lib/game/`) from view (`lib/render/`).
 - Keep content data-driven (`lib/data/`).
 - Use pooling from the start for performance-sensitive entities.
+- Startup data validation logs warnings and asserts on errors in debug builds.

 **Implementation notes:**
 - Verify `pubspec.yaml` includes Flame and test/lint dependencies.